localtunnel/server/README.md

 If your server is acting as a reverse proxy (i.e. nginx) and is able to listen on port 80, then you do not need the `:1234` part of the hostname for the `lt` client.

+## REST API

+### POST /api/tunnels

+Create a new tunnel.
+A LocalTunnel client posts to this enpoint to request a new tunnel with a specific name or a randomly assigned name.

+### GET /api/status

+General server information.

 ## Deploy

 You can deploy your own localtunnel server using the prebuilt docker image.